pemcg/manageiq-automation-howto-guide/chapter15/placement.md

 One of the stages in the VMProvision\_VM State Machine is _Placement_, and it's here that the decision is made where to create the new VM, i.e. which Cluster, Host and Datastore.

-The value for the _Placement_ stage in the _template_ Instance of this State Machine is...
+The value for the _Placement_ stage in the _template_ Instance of this State Machine is:
 <br>

 ```ruby